openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 #### <a name="yolov1-v2-to-tf"></a>Convert DarkNet\* YOLOv1 or YOLOv2 Model to TensorFlow\*

-To convert YOLOv1 or YOLOv2 model to TensorFlow, go to the root directory of the cloned DarkFlow repository and run the following command:<br>
+To convert YOLOv1 or YOLOv2 model to TensorFlow, go to the root directory of the cloned DarkFlow repository, place downloaded above \*.cfg and \*.weights files in the current directory and run the following command:
 For Yolo V1:
 ```sh
 python3 flow --model yolov1.cfg --load yolov1.weights --savepb